Newport, Shropshire: Surrounding villages and hamlets

-The town is surrounded by many different small villages, ranging from the larger settlements of Edgmond and Lilleshall to smaller hamlets all of which are joined to the town or separated only by a small distance.
+The town is surrounded by many different small villages, ranging from the larger settlements of Edgmond and Lilleshall to smaller hamlets all of which are joined to the town or separated only by a short distance.
 Most of these settlements are seen as parts of the town's catchment zone.
 Due to Newport's proximity to the county border, a number include Newport in their postal address, despite being situated in Staffordshire.

 The following villages and settlements can be found near Newport: